google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 When it receives and accepts a valid submission, the log MUST return an SCT that corresponds to the submitted certificate or precertificate.
-If the log has previously seen this valid submission, it SHOULD return the same SCT as it returned before (to reduce the ability to track clients as described in
+If the log has previously seen this valid submission, it SHOULD return the same SCT as it returned before, as discussed in {{misbehaving_logs}}.
-{{prevent_tracking_clients}}).
 If different SCTs are produced for the same submission, multiple log entries will have to be created, one for each SCT (as the timestamp is a part of the leaf structure).
 Note that if a certificate was previously logged as a precertificate, then the precertificate's SCT of type